 If you see other people in a boondocking location, don’t camp right next to them.
 And don’t run your generator all night.
 You are all out there for the same reason: to get away from other people.

 I probably don’t have to say this, but it’s always good to have a reminder: respect the land where you camp.
 I’ve heard of some boondocking sites shut down because campers destroyed them.
 Don’t leave trash lying around or drive over sensitive vegetation.
 The land is welcoming us into it’s home, let’s treat it with respect.

-How to find boondocking campsites on public lands
+How to find free boondocking campsites on public lands

 There are a bunch of apps and websites out there to help you find free campsites.
 We recently used iOverlander to find boondocking sites in both Death Valley and the Alabama Hills.

 These websites and apps often include reviews from other campers and sometimes, photos of the campsite.
 I love that iOverlander works without needing a cellular data connection!